Configuring Amazon MWAA worker automatic scaling - Amazon Managed Workflows for Apache Airflow

 Configuring Amazon MWAA worker automatic scaling

 The auto scaling mechanism automatically increases the number of Apache Airflow workers in response to running and queued tasks on your Amazon Managed Workflows for Apache Airflow environment and disposes of extra workers when there are no more tasks queued or executing.
-This page describes how you can configure auto scaling by specifying the maximum number of Apache Airflow workers that run on your environment using the Amazon MWAA console.
+This topic describes how you can configure auto scaling by specifying the maximum number of Apache Airflow workers that run on your environment using the Amazon MWAA console.

 Note